galletteuh/ps4disasm/README.md

 Fixed characters outside the party gaining only one level instead of a level number based on their EXP.

-Fixed shield element carrying over to weapons for Skills
+Fixed shield element carrying over to weapons for Skills.